satyam-7318/Striver_SDE_Sheet_2024/Day-8 Binary Search on Answers/00- Readme.md

 - So range would be 1 to max element.
 We have to find mid and if mid satisfies condition, it would be our potential answer.
 - high would be mid - 1 else low would be mid + 1

+##
+## 6. Capacity to ship packages

+- First find sum of array that would be high point.
+- So range would be 1 to sum.
+We have to find mid and if mid satisfies condition, it would be our potential answer.
+- high would be mid - 1 else low would be mid + 1